We understand health care can be confusing. At Highmark, we're listening.

 Your PPO Plan has you covered no matter where you are.
 You can locate thousands of participating Blue Plan providers by calling BlueCard Access at 1-800-810-BLUE.

-Your PPO Plan is a Blue Plan.
-That means you enjoy all the services of BlueCard Worldwide.
+As a Highmark member, you enjoy all the services of BlueCard Worldwide.
 Your coverage travels with you through a worldwide network of care providers.
+For more details, please ask your local Highmark Direct health insurance store associate.

 In order to obtain this information, we will need the following information: the procedure code, the in-network provider’s tax ID and provider’s charge.
 Once you have this information, you can contact member service for the medical procedure cost.

-Under the new health care reform law, health plans must provide coverage for adult dependents under-age 26 on their parents policies.
+Under the Affordable Care Act (ACA), health insurance plans must provide coverage for adult dependents under age 26 on their parents' policies.

 Gym memberships are not a covered benefit under the terms of your health insurance policy.
 However, you may be entitled to receive a discount through our member wellness discount program.